 ASE A8 Engine Performance Practice Test

-1. An engine with a vacuum operated EGR system has fault code P0401, poor performance, and ping and detonation.
-A vacuum of 18"hg is applied to the EGR valve, the engine stumbles, and there is a significant drop in RPM.
+1. An engine with a vacuum-operated EGR valve has fault code P0401 indicating insufficient EGR flow.
+The engine stumbles, and there is a significant drop in RPM when the EGR diaphragm is activated using a portable vacuum pump.
 Which of the following is causing this condition?
-The engine has:

 - A. A faulty EGR position sensor.

 Answer A is wrong.
 The EGR position sensor informs the ECM of the EGR valve's position.

 Answer B is wrong.
 The inert gas from the EGR valve prevents the cylinders from reaching high temperatures, inhibiting the formation of smog-forming NOx.